stock2shop/website/content/help/getting-started/sage-one-install.md

 ---
+title: "Sage Business Cloud Accounting (formerly Sage One) - Getting Started"
-title: "Installing Stock2shop for Sage Business Cloud Accounting (formerly Sage One)"
+seoTitle: "Installing Stock2shop for Sage Business Cloud Accounting (formerly Sage One)"
-description: "Stock2Shop can sync products and orders between Sage One and numerous other applications like Magento, Woocommerce, Shopify and our B2B ordering platform.
+seoDescription: "Stock2Shop can sync products and orders between Sage One and numerous other applications like Magento, Woocommerce, Shopify and our B2B ordering platform.
 Find out more!"
+draft: true
 aliases: "/documentation/getting-started/sage-one-install/"
-toc: true
-menu:
-  docside:
-     parent: Getting Started
-     name: Sage Business Cloud Accounting
-     weight: 50
 ---

 ## Introduction